lakshman5876/lakshman5876.github.io/android/pt_faqs.md

 #### What does this App do exactly?
 * This App helps you to find and delete unecessary files and apps which are taking up space

-#### Purchase Issues - Things to try
+#### Purchase Issues
 The most common issue few users face is when purchase is charged/completed but premium features are not unlocked.
 This is mainly because app depends upon play store app to refresh purchases which sometimes gets delayed.

+_Try these steps_

 * Force refresh play store app.
 From Android Settings -> Apps -> Play store -> Clear cache

-_Also try these steps_

 * Use the same google account from which purchases have been made.
 * Try reinstalling app
 * Try restarting device